Kayli/logspub/physics/physics.md

 - salted water boils at higher temperatures and freezes at lower

+## fields

+- aether vs field difference

+  - aether
+    - suppose to have mechanical properties, such as rigidity and elasticity
+      - similarly to how air supports sound waves
+    - is a stationary absolute frame of reference
+    - obsolete model

+  - field
+    - assigns a value (such as a vector or scalar) to every point in space and time
+    - do not require a physical medium to propagate
+    - more fundamental than particles
+      - describe particles as excitations of underlying fields
+        - unifying quantum mechanics with field theory

+    - gravitational
+      - is unique in a way that it alters space-time itself, when other fields don't
+      - acts as attractive force
+      - affects all forms of mass and energy, without exception
+        - while other forces interact selectively

+    - electromagnetic
+      - can be both attractive and repulsive

+    - magnetic
+      - can be both attractive and repulsive

+      - when material is magnetized/demagnitized
+        - main changes are in electrons spins alignment
+        - crystalline structure does not change significantly

 ## particle physics

 - four fundamental interactions known to exist